Class Schedules and Delivery

 In addition to the protocols for custodial staff outlined in the cleaning, sanitizing, and disinfecting section above, the PEC custodial staff will work to ensure the cleanliness of all offices, common areas, fitness spaces, locker rooms and restrooms.

-The Fitness Center will be closed for the fall semester.
-When reopening is authorized and in accordance with guidelines for fitness clubs, all fitness equipment will be cleaned once per day by PEC staff and all users are required to clean their equipment pre- and post-workout.
+The Fitness Center plans to offer limited hours of availability in the Spring semester, with a focus on small-group, socially-distanced athlete training.
+When reopening is authorized and in accordance with guidelines for fitness clubs, all fitness equipment will be cleaned once per day by staff, and all users are required to clean their equipment pre- and post-workout.
+Fitness Center updates will be provided as changes occur.

-Rowan Choice students (RCSJ student) will have the option to live on Rowan University's campus in the fall semester.
+Rowan Choice students (RCSJ students) will have the option to live on Rowan University's campus in the Spring semester.
 RCSJ will continue to follow all Rowan University housing policies and procedures, including those that apply during this time of heightened health concerns.
-In order to ensure students' safety and well-being, Rowan University has implemented the following procedures for the fall semester:
+In order to ensure students' safety and well-being, Rowan University has implemented the following procedures for the Spring semester:

 - University personnel will clean and disinfect public common areas multiple times per day using appropriate guidelines and products.